 Sustainability expert.
 Education expert.
 Time warp expert.#

-Katherine is a Professor at the School and Cybernetics and the 3A Institute (3Ai), and is an Associate Professor at the ANU Fenner School of Environment and Society.
+Katherine is a Professor at the ANU School and Cybernetics and the ANU Fenner School of Environment and Society.

 Katherine’s work focusses on collaborative approaches to policy, action and education for sustainable development.
 In this field, she has worked in Europe and the Asia-Pacific on projects related to international science and technology cooperation, water governance, risk management, sustainable urban development, politics and cultures of innovation, and climate change adaptation.
 Katherine has produced over 100 academic publications including 4 books and a diverse range of book chapters, papers, reports and edited collections.
 Katherine is convenor of the 3Ai Masters program in Applied Cybernetics and delights in the clash and novel synthesis of disciplinary cultures.

 Katherine is also currently President of the Australian-French Association for Research and Innovation (AFRAN) Inc, a member of the National Committee on Water Engineering (Engineers Australia) and a Director of the Peter Cullen Water and Environment Trust.
 She has also worked in the ANU’s Centre for European Studies, Centre for Policy Innovation and the H.C.
 Coombs Policy Forum at the Crawford School of Public Policy on a range of projects, including the PACE-Net and PACE-Net+ EU projects on developing Pacific-European bi-regional dialogue on science, technology and innovation.